costoffreedom/costoffreedom-book/book/affordances/nomadic-family.md

 existing social science and allow for transdisciplinarity and politicization of the discourse.
-The project of hackerspaces workshops, for example, inscribes itself into a transactional process of transmission through a collective community context.
+The project of hackerspaces workshops, for example, inscribes itself into a transactional process of transmission through a collective community context.</p>

-__BIOPOWER__: As it appears that sovereignty stands as a condition of control, the question of the unicity of self, is again a transient issue persisting across time and through technologies.
+<p><strong>BIOPOWER</strong>: As it appears that sovereignty stands as a condition of
+control, the question of the unicity of self, is again a transient issue persisting across time and through technologies.
 Variations of intensity characterize the thinking subject and are mostly